 The work in these two papers illustrate the coevolution of the two organisms in question with their internal microbial communities.
-The aphid-Buchnera study shows both genetic and physiological complementarity between the two species.
+The aphid-Buchnera study shows physiological complementarity between the two species.
 The study revealed that enzymatic pathways necessary for the production of six essential amino acids in Buchnera are puzzle-pieced together with enzymes encoded by the Acyrthosiphon genome.
 The complementarity of these metabolic pathways provides evidence for the idea that gene expression in the symbiotic hosts are coordinated with expression in their endosymbionts.
-Belcaid et al. also suggested that some Buchnera genes that were associated with enzymatic processes present in the aphid were lost shortly after its association with Acyrthosiphon began.
+Genes with enzymatic processes present in the aphid were lost in Buchnera shortly after its association with Acyrthosiphon.
 Each of the two species encodes enzymes that are necessary to biosynthesize a “balanced profile” of amino acids, that are then imported into either the bacteriocyte or Buchnera cells, depending on the metabolic needs of each species.
 Neither participant could survive without the other in the relationship, and this interdependence sustains their ecological association.
 Hansen & Moran also found that genes in the squid have also rapidly been exchanged after its associations with microbes began.
 While complementarity in the squid-microbe relationship is not heavily discussed in the Hansen & Moran paper, they do mention that portion of the Euprymna genome encoding the LO includes genes that encode an antimicrobial compound that “is thought to contribute to the specificity of the squid-vibrio association.”
-The Hansen & Moran study takes a different approach to studying the coevolution of organisms.
-Instead of looking at genomic complementarity, the paper instead examines the different mechanisms of evolution of symbiotic organs.
-They found that the squid’s two symbiotic organs have differing origins.
+The Hansen & Moran study takes a different approach to studying the coevolution of organisms and rather than looking at complementarity, examined the evolution of symbiotic organs.
+They found that the squid’s two symbiotic organs have different origins.
 The LO was found to share many paralog genes with the eyes, and the authors conclude that the LO and ANG are mostly composed of tandemly-duplicated genes that are “involved in development and function of cephalopod eyes and the nervous system.”
 However, while LO genes many genes in the ANG organ were found to be novel, suggesting “high evolutionary turnover” in that specific organ.
 The authors found that the ANG has a higher proportion of repetitive elements than other bodily organs and suggest that this may result in rapid “genomic innovation” (Hansen & Moran, 2011).
 While the study uncovered the mechanisms of evolution of symbiotic organs in the squid, the authors posit that because the symbioses present in Euprymna are not nutritionally-based, that “the mechanisms for the evolution of [the squid’s] symbiotic organs may be different from what has been proposed for insect bacteriocytes.”
 However, this is not discussed in the Belcaid et al. paper.

 In conclusion, symbiotic organs isolating endosymbionts from other bodily tissues allowed Belcaid et al. and Hansen & Moran to study the genomic aspects of host-microbe associations.
 While Belcaid et al. examined the extensive complementarity in enzymatic pathways between hosts and the symbionts, Hansen & Moran looked at different mechanisms of the evolution of symbiotic organs in hosts with endosymbionts.
 These papers contribute extensively to the emerging field of ecological and evolutionary genomics by providing unique insights into the genomics of symbiotic organisms.